apache/ignite-3/examples/README.md

 $IGNITE_CLI_HOME/bin/ignite3 cluster init --name myCluster1 --metastorage-group defaultNode --cluster-management-group defaultNode
 ```

-7. Run an example from the IDE.
+7. Run the example from the IDE.

 8. Stop the Ignite node using the startup script:
 ```shell